trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

    In order to fill this map, add an new administration endpoint.
 A new entrypoint `Init` is adding x tickets to a specific user.

-   > Note : to simplify, there is no security around this entrypoint, but in Production it should.
+   > Note: to simplify, there is no security around this entrypoint, but in Production it should.

    Tickets are very special objects that cannot be **DUPLICATED**.
 During compilation to Michelson, using a variable twice, copying a structure holding tickets are generating `DUP` command.
 To avoid our contract to fail at runtime, Ligo parses statically our code during compilation time to detect any DUP on tickets.